Launching a Shopify Plus Enterprise Website in Weeks

 How to Scale a Foundational Build for a Complete Digital Transformation

-Once you have a foundational eCommerce site in place, with effective tracking, businesses can think about scaling alongside their business growth.
-The data collected in the initial build is important for scaling as it will provide key insights on your customer behavior, and how they interacted with the eCommerce experience you provided.
+Once you have a foundational commerce site in place, with effective tracking, businesses can think about scaling alongside their business growth.
+The data collected in the initial build is important for scaling as it will provide key insights on your customer behavior, and how they interacted with the commerce experience you provided.